aman-jham/Notification/README.md

 See FunnelUp's [Android Native SDK Setup Guide](http://docs.funnelup.co/docs/android-sdk-fragments) for documentation.

 #### Change Log
-See this repository's [release tags](https://github.com/OneSignal/OneSignal-Android-SDK/releases) for a complete change log of every released version.
+See this repository's [release tags](https://github.com/aman-jham/FunnelUp-Android-SDK/releases) for a complete change log of every released version.

 #### Support
-Please visit this repository's [Github issue tracker](https://github.com/OneSignal/OneSignal-Android-SDK/issues) for feature requests and bug reports related specificly to the SDK.
+Please visit this repository's [Github issue tracker](https://github.com/aman-jham/FunnelUp-Android-SDK/issues) for feature requests and bug reports related specificly to the SDK.
-For account issues and support please contact OneSignal support from the [FunnelUp](http://funnelup.co/) dashboard.
+For account issues and support please contact FunnelUp support from the [FunnelUp](http://funnelup.co/) dashboard.